Served your country? Get a VA home loan.

 We routinely process and close mortgage applications within 30 days.
 However, there are many variables that determine the length of the process, including how fast you respond to our requests for documentation.

 What is your minimum credit score?

-It depends on many variables, including down payment amount, loan program and property type.
-We do not have a published minimum credit score, however if you are putting down less than 20%, and are not using the VA loan program, the minimum credit score is typically 620.
+It depends on many variables, including the down payment amount, loan program, and property type.
+We do not have a published minimum credit score, however, if you are putting down less than 20%, and are not using the VA loan program, the minimum credit score is typically 620.

 Do you do loans outside of NH/ME/VT/MA?